-Attorneys on List 4A will represent juveniles alleged to be delinquent of class A1-3 misdemeanors, class H-I felonies, probation violations, and motions for contempt in the juvenile courts.
+Attorneys on List 6A will represent juveniles alleged to be delinquent in the juvenile courts where the petition alleges a misdemeanor offense.
+They will also represent juveniles in review hearings and show cause hearings alleging contempt or violation of the terms of any prior order.
 An attorney on this list may continue to represent a juvenile if the juvenile's case is transferred to Superior Court if the attorney is qualified by the Public Defender to represent adults in that class of felony case in Superior Court, subject to the second-chair requirements for that list.
 If the attorney is not qualified by the Public Defender to represent adults in that class of felony case in Superior Court or wishes not to represent the juvenile in Superior Court, another qualified attorney will be appointed by the court as soon as practicable, but no later than prior to the probable cause hearing.

-Requirements: To qualify for List 4A, the applicant must certify that he or she has read and is familiar with the Juvenile Code and the local rules governing juvenile court in the county or judicial district.
-The applicant must certify that he or she has shadowed an attorney who is currently on the list for two (2) court sessions; has spent no less than one (1) hour becoming familiar with the practices and procedures of the court counselor office in the county or district and has met with its Chief Court Counselor(s); and has become familiar with the Office of the Juvenile Defender by visiting the website and subscribing to the blog and listsery.
+Requirements: To qualify for List 6A, a significant portion of the attorney's practice must be or must be expected to be juvenile and criminal law and the applicant must demonstrate that he or she has the required legal knowledge and skill necessary for the representation in misdemeanor juvenile cases and will apply that knowledge and skill with appropriate thoroughness and preparation.
+The applicant must further certify that he or she is familiar with the Performance Guidelines for Appointed Counsel in Juvenile Delinquency Proceedings at the Trial Level (adopted December 14, 2007), the practices and procedures of the juvenile court, the policies and procedures of the court counselor office in New Hanover County, the New Hanover County detention center policies and procedures, the Juvenile Code, and other relevant law, and has become familiar with the Office of the Juvenile Defender by visiting the website and subscribing to the blog and listsery.
 Within the first year of practice on the list, the attorney must certify that he or she has conferred with the director of the nearest juvenile detention facility, or the director's designee, in person or by telephone and has become familiar with detention center policies and procedures.

-To remain on List 4A, an attorney must complete at least six (6) hours of approved juvenile delinquency training within the first two (2) years of practice on this list, preferably with three (3) hours in the first year, and must thereafter complete at least three (3) hours of approved juvenile delinquency training or such other comparable training as allowed by the Committee every two (2) years.
+To remain on List 6A, an attorney must complete at least six (6) hours of approved juvenile delinquency training within the first two (2) years of practice on this list, preferably with three (3) hours in the first year and must thereafter complete at least three (3) hours of approved juvenile delinquency training or such other comparable training as allowed by the Committee every two (2) years.
 Approved training is that devoted to juvenile law and procedure, as well as special topics relevant to juvenile court, such as adolescent development, mental health, special education, substance abuse, racial and ethnic bias, and cultural issues, provided by the Office of the Juvenile Defender, the Office of Indigent Defense Services, the UNC School of Government, the North Carolina Bar Association, the North Carolina Advocates for Justice, the Council for Children's Rights, the National Juvenile Defender Center, the Southern Juvenile Defender Center, or another entity approved by the Office of the Juvenile Defender or the Office of Indigent Defense Services.